LandsDevelop/LandsDevelop/README.md

 ## ⚠️ Notes
 - Ensure MongoDB is running locally or Atlas connection string is correct.
-- Don't forget to add `.env` files manually as they are gitignored.
 - CORS is enabled for frontend <-> backend communication.

 ---